aquariumbio/aquarium/docs/_docs/protocol_developer/protocol_tutorial.md

 For this, an Aquarium protocol manipulates _items_, where each item is a unique instance of a sample in a container.
 The item is the physical object that is manipulated.

-Concretely, an item is represented by an `Item` object, which consists of a `Sample` object, an `ObjectType` representing the container, as well as a location.
+Concretely, an item is represented by an `Item` object, which consists of a `Sample` object, an `ObjectType` representing the container, as well as a `location`.
 An example of an item would be a pMOD8 plasmid streaked onto an agar plate that is sitting on a lab bench.
 This plate would be represented as an `Item`, where the `Sample` is `'pMOD8'`, the `ObjectType` is `'E. coli Plate of Plasmid'`, with a location `'Bench'`.
 To access this item, we can query the Aquarium inventory.